Schizophrenia Speech Patterns And Other Symptoms

 Getty/Nitat Termmee

-Making up new words: It can be common for people with schizophrenia to come up with new words and phrases.
+People with schizophrenia may come up with new words and phrases.
 This can make it hard for others to follow what they’re saying.
 For example, a person might say something like, “I took my ‘spuzzle’ out to the ‘skove’ this morning.”

 Scientists are looking into the neurological reasons or “neural correlates” for these language disturbances within the brain.
 In a study from 2017, 51 schizophrenia patients were interviewed to analyze their speech.
 They were also given tasks to analyze various brain functions.
 Researchers found that communication problems were often associated with the following: